harumuki/thorsten-hans.com/_posts/2015-05-21-automate-everything-a-journey-from-github-over-codeship-to-docker-on-azure.md

 ```

 **Is NVM not yet installed** on your system?
-No Problem, I’ve written an article on how to do it the right way.
+No Problem, I've written an article on how to do it the right way.
 [Read it here]({% post_url 2015-02-23-managing-node-js-and-io-js-with-nvm %}).

 The actual test command is even simpler.